jjp400/robot-gladiators/README.md

 # Robot Gladiators
+A browser-based combat simulator game

+## Built With
+* HTML
+* JavaScript

 ## What I Learned
 * Identifying and declaring variables containing primitive and object data types in JavaScript